aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/70-advanced-topics/200-pipelines/4000-build-stage.md

 We are currently locating our Lambda code based on the directory that `cdk synth` is being executed in.
 Since CodeBuild uses a different folder structure than you might for development, it can't find the path to our Lambda code.
 We can fix that with a small change in `lib/cdk-workshop-stack.ts`:

 {{<highlight ts "hl_lines=6 14">}}
-import * as cdk from '@aws-cdk/core';
+import * as cdk from 'aws-cdk-lib';
-import * as lambda from '@aws-cdk/aws-lambda';
+import * as lambda from 'aws-cdk-lib/aws-lambda';
-import * as apigw from '@aws-cdk/aws-apigateway';
+import * as apigw from 'aws-cdk-lib/aws-apigateway';
+import { Construct } from 'constructs';
 import { HitCounter } from './hitcounter';
 import { TableViewer } from 'cdk-dynamo-table-viewer';
 import * as path from 'path';

 export class CdkWorkshopStack extends cdk.Stack {
-  constructor(scope: cdk.Construct, id: string, props?: cdk.StackProps) {
+  constructor(scope: Construct, id: string, props?: cdk.StackProps) {
     super(scope, id, props);

     const hello = new lambda.Function(this, 'HelloHandler', {